-Traditionally contact sheets were used as a way to show proofs of your work to your clients.
-It was also used a reference, showing each photograph with a name/number so the photographer knows which image the clients would like you to produce.
+Traditionally contact sheets were used as a way to show proof of your work to your clients.
+It was also used as a reference, showing each photograph with a name/number so the photographer knows which image the clients would like you to produce.

-Now a day’s photographers and wedding photographers use contact sheets, with the file name being the image caption, as a reference tool.
+Nowadays photographers and wedding photographers use contact sheets, with the file name being the image caption, as a reference tool.
 Instead of the photographer proofing over the images.
+In this article, we will guide you through the process of how to make a contact sheet, step by step.
+So let’s dive in!

 A contact sheet can be created within Photoshop or Windows.